routine needed to run the notebook on Google Colab

 print(f"Final error testing {err:.2f}%")

-As we can see the loss is way lower!
+As we can see, the loss is significantly lower with the Fourier Neural Operator!